Minimonks/GF_Assignment_Project/README.md

 vscode/launch.json specifies parameters required at launch of application.

 app/models.py is my SQLAlchemy classes, representing tables used to generate, manipulate and display all related to the database.

+------------------------------------- DEPENDANCIES -------------------------------------
+As listed in requirements.txt, here are my dependancies: (I will explain the use of each here where appropriate) alembic==1.9.4 click==8.1.3 colorama==0.4.6 dominate==2.7.0
+Flask==2.2.2

+Flask-Bootstrap==3.3.7.1 - Styling within the system, applied to the template to create a stylised UI such as the navigation menu.

+Flask-Login==0.6.2 - Used for login management within the system

+Flask-Migrate==4.0.4 - Used to track modifications made to the DB via SQLAlchemy objects, making updating the DB easier.

+Flask-SQLAlchemy==3.0.3
+Flask-WTF==1.1.1
+greenlet==2.0.2
+itsdangerous==2.1.2

+Jinja2==3.1.2 - Engine allowing me to manipulate HTML templates within the program.

+Mako==1.2.4
+MarkupSafe==2.1.2
+pyodbc==4.0.35
+python-dotenv==1.0.0

+SQLAlchemy==2.0.3 - Used to manipulate the database tables through classes in the code.
+Backbone for all CRUD operations.

+typing_extensions==4.4.0
+visitor==0.1.3

+Werkzeug==2.2.2 - Security features used here for hashing passwords

+WTForms==3.0.1 - Class based coding to generate HTML forms for pages such as login, software request, etc...

 -------------------------------------DB SAMPLE DATA -------------------------------------
 WARNING: It is suggested you enter your own sample data using the UI from scratch to further ensure initialisation success.